japj/VPJD2024/README.md

 - PlayScore2 scanning sheetmusic
 - capella-scan
 - converted midi files (from scanning) sometimes have issues with time signature changes
+- don't worry about what the "best" (notation) program is, just get familiar with one and make the best use of it
+  - the more you use it, the faster you get

 ## Thanks